steevLP/Tridentwar/README.md

 # tridentwar
-Tridentwar is a minigame inspired by friends.
+Tridentwar is a Minigame inspired by Friends.

 ## History
-The development of this plugin originated on a Server, a friend of mine hosted, where we played around with all sorts of items.
+The development of this Minigame originated on a Server a Friend of mine was hosting.
-Later i took the idea and started designing a plugin all around it.
+The entire Idea of developing a game with tridents came up while we played around with all sorts of items including Tridents. after a few weeks i came back to the idea and started designing a Plugin all around Tridents.

 ## Supported version
-I am using the most recent stable Minecraft spigot versions.
+I am using the most recent stable Minecraft Paper versions.

-## License
-You are free to use this plugin on your server but, you have to mention me as the author and keep credit notices where i placed them.